-Auston Matthews on pace for a historically-great rookie season
+Auston Matthews on pace for a historically great rookie season

 Ovechkin finished with over 450 minutes of power-play time.
 Matthews is currently on pace for just over 220 with clubs averaging almost three fewer power plays per game.

-Matthews is actually on track for the second-most prolific rookie scoring season at even-strength in modern time.
-He’s on pace right now for 39 even-strenght goals, which would trail only Selanne’s 52.
+Matthews is actually on track for the second-most prolific rookie scoring season at even-strength.
+He’s on pace right now for 39 even-strength goals, which would trail only Selanne’s 52.
 The Great One himself had 37.

 Eric Lindros, also 19 for Philadelphia in the ‘92-93 season, scored 32 goals at even-strength in only 61 games, but did so in a league with more offence and power plays and substantially worse goaltending.